Data-Adaptive Graph Framelets with Generalized Vanishing Moments for Graph Machine Learning: Introduction

-Apart from the aforementioned works, there are a variety of other realizations of graph signal analysis-synthesis based on different motivations and possessing other characteristics and merits \cite{li2019scalable,tremblay2016subgraph,sakiyama2019two,kotzagiannidis2019splines,miraki2021spline,miraki2021modified,ekambaram2015spline,you2023spline}.
-Nonetheless, from a most general perspective, we can still unify these different approaches by viewing graph signal as vectors in $\mathbb{R}^n$ and the analysis and synthesis phases as two matrices $\bm{T}_a,\bm{T}_s$, since all operations including up/down samplings are linear.
-Most importantly, they all possess properties of perfect reconstruction, i.e. $\bm{T}_a\bm{T}_s = \bm{I}$, and also critical sampling, i.e. $\bm{T}_a,\bm{T}_s\in \mathbb{R}^{n\times n}$.
-These are natural requirements, as perfect reconstruction allows recovering the signal after decomposition, and critical sampling indicates that compared with the original signal, there is no extra storage overhead after analysis.
-However, by viewing $\bm{T}_a$ as a dictionary to represent graph signal, critical sampling could be a drawback, since the dictionary is parsimonious for not having enough atoms.
-Therefore, for specific and complicated graph signals, critical sampling implies possible indeficiency in providing sparse representations.
-Moreover, except special cases in \cite{narang2012perfect,tremblay2016subgraph,sakiyama2019two}, in the remaining aforementioned works, $\bm{T}_s \neq \bm{T}_a^T$ and thus we can not represent the analysis-synthesis framework using only $\bm{T}_a$.
-These dicussions lead to finding $\bm{T}_a,\bm{T}_s$ such that $\bm{T}_s = \bm{T}_a^T,\bm{T}_a\bm{T}^T_a = \bm{I},\bm{T}_a \in \mathbb{R}^{m\times n}, m\geq n$.
-This is equivalent to require that the rows of $\bm{T}_a$ forms a tight frame on $\mathbb{R}^n$.
+Apart from the aforementioned work, there are many other realizations of graph signal analysis-synthesis tools based on various motivations and possessing other types of characteristics and merits \cite{li2019scalable,tremblay2016subgraph,sakiyama2019two,kotzagiannidis2019splines,miraki2021spline,miraki2021modified,ekambaram2015spline,you2023spline}.
+From a general perspective, we can unify these GSP approaches by viewing graph signals as vectors in $\mathbb{R}^n$ and one is aiming at the construction of representation systems for graph signals have various desired properties.
+The analysis and synthesis phases with respect to a representation system are typically corresponding to two matrices $\bm{T}_a$ and $\bm{T}_s$, respectively.
+One of the most important properties of a \emph{graph signal representation system} is the \emph{perfect reconstruction} property, i.e., $\bm{T}_s\bm{T}_a = \bm{I}$ with $\bm I$ being the identity matrix of a certain size.
+The property of critical sampling, i.e., $\bm{T}_a,\bm{T}_s\in \mathbb{R}^{n\times n}$, is also desirable in some applications such as the graph signal compression.
+The perfect reconstruction allows for recovering the signal after decomposition, while the critical sampling indicates that, compared with the original signal, there is no extra storage overhead after analysis.